SotirisKak/sotiriskak.github.io/_pages/about.md

 - *02/2023* - I will spend the Summer 2023 as a Computational Structural Mechanics intern at [Ansys](https://www.ansys.com/).

 ### 2022
-- *10/2022* - Will be presenting latest work on embedded, discrete fiber networks at the Society of Engineering Science Annual Technical Meeting **(SES2022)**, College Station, TX.
+- *10/2022* - Latest work on embedded, discrete fiber networks at the Society of Engineering Science Annual Technical Meeting **(SES2022)**, College Station, TX.
 (Monday 10/17/22, *@8.7 Mechanics of Complex Networks in Materials and Biology*, Session: 1A).